spattisson/zaproxy/FAQquickScanFailed.md

 In the latter case scanning the sites using a proxied request rather than using the Quick Start Attack button was successful.

+## HTTPS Sites

+Are sometimes impacted by items covered in the [SSL FAQ](https://github.com/zaproxy/zaproxy/wiki/FAQsslHandshake resulting in failures when using Quick Scan ).

 ---